-While our favorite national park is open for the 2021 season and you are always welcome to visit, we feel like we need to tell you something: there’s so much to see outside of Glacier National Park.
+While our favorite national park is open year-round, and you are always welcome to visit, we feel like we need to tell you something: there’s so much to see outside of Glacier National Park.

-And while the park is always a beautiful place to visit, we’re inviting you to take in these Montana views that will leave you thinking you’re in a national park.
+We invite you to take in these Montana views that will leave you thinking you’re in a national park:

 Distance from Kalispell: 30 minutes (22 miles)